Earth and Environmental Sciences

 EES 4961: Senior seminar

 All undergraduate students are encouraged to undertake a research project as part of the Honors program or an independent or directed study course; a majority of students take advantage of this opportunity.
 Students work closely with faculty members and other students on research projects.
-This outside-the-classroom interaction is one of the important by-products of the program in the Department of Earth and Environmental Sciences.
+This outside-the-classroom interaction is an essential aspect of the program in the Department of Earth and Environmental Sciences.

 Undergraduates collaborate with EES faculty in the following areas:

-A sample of projects that are (or were) supported by the Vaughan Undergraduate Assistantships, National Science Foundation grants to faculty members or the Vanderbilt University Summer Research Program is listed below.
-Those marked with an asterisk were presented at a technical session at a national or regional meeting of the Geological Society of America, the American Geophysical Union, or the Society of Vertebrate Paleontology.
+A sample of projects supported by the Vaughan Undergraduate Assistantships, National Science Foundation grants to faculty members or the Vanderbilt University Summer Research Program is listed below [Student graduation year shown in parentheses].

 Many graduates of the Earth and Environmental Sciences Department go on to pursue an advanced degree in geoscience, environmental science, law or medicine.
 Others work in the oil industry, for environmental firms, or for governmental or non-governmental agencies dealing with conservation and environmental issues.